 I’ll start with a brief introduction to VectorDrawables in Android, using a simple example:

-This contains a <path> element inside a <vector> element.
-In this article I’ll be mainly focussing on the <path> section and what we can do with it.
+element.
+In this article I’ll be mainly focussing on the <path>

 The first thing to know when considering animating a VectorDrawable with a changing shape is that, as stated in Google’s overview: “the paths must be compatible for morphing.
 In more details, the paths should have exact same length of commands, and exact same length of parameters for each command”.
 So what does this mean in practice?